"He Loves Me? She Loves Me Not?"

 "After the week I've had, I'd love to."

 "I thought you might.
 Would you like to go out to a restaurant first... the least I can do is buy you dinner?"

 Turning to enter her key code into the security pad, Kathryn grinned.
 "Hell no, let's just get to it.
-The last thing I feel like doing is going back out on parade for the paparazzi, the gawkers, and the autograph hunters.
+The last thing I feel like doing is going back out on parade for the paparazzi and the autograph hunters.
 All I want to do is change into something comfortable and relax with a huge glass of wine while we catch up.
-If we get hungry there are all sorts of delicious cheeses and things in some gift baskets I've received, and we have the luxury of the replicator."
+If we get hungry there are all sorts of delicious cheeses and things in some gift baskets I've received and we have the luxury of the replicator."

 "I said, after you.
 Are you alright, Kathryn?"

 She shook her head as if to clear it.
 "I'm fine.
-I think I zoned out for a moment, that's all.
+I think I zoned out for a moment.
 Talking about food reminded me I haven't eaten a thing since breakfast.
 I must be hungrier than I thought."
-Stepping through the doorway, she covered her confusion by taking her bag from him and moving away towards the stairs, talking as she went.
+Stepping through the doorway, she covered her confusion by taking her bag from him and moving rapidly towards the stairs, talking as she went.
 "You know where everything is don't you, Chakotay?
 Of course you do.
 Help yourself to anything you need in the guest bedroom... replicate some comfortable clothes to change into if you like.
 I won't be long."

 Her voice sounded overly bright and a little breathless to her own ears, but at least she managed to get up the stairs without tripping or bouncing off the walls.